1995parham/elievim/README.md

 ### Golang

 `FillStruct` is one of my favorite features.
-In this configuration you can use `spc + c + a` to see code actions and one of these actions on structs is filling them [ref](https://github.com/ray-x/go.nvim/blob/master/lua/go/reftool.lua).
+In this configuration you can use `spc + c + a` to see code actions and one of these actions on structures is filling them [ref](https://github.com/ray-x/go.nvim/blob/master/lua/go/reftool.lua).